Key Congressional panel clears nomination of LA mayor as US envoy to India | Politics

 - United States

-A key Congressional panel has voted in favour of the nomination of Los Angeles Mayor Eric M Garcetti to serve as the US Ambassador to India.
+A key Congressional panel has voted in favor of the nomination of Los Angeles Mayor Eric M Garcetti to serve as the US Ambassador to India.

+US President Joe Biden nominated Garcetti as his ambassador to India in July last year.
+If confirmed by the Senate, Garcetti, 50, would replace Kenneth Juster, who served as the US Ambassador to India during the Trump administration.
+Juster was appointed as a distinguished fellow at the Council on Foreign Relations in July.

-Besides Garcetti, the powerful Senate Foreign Relations Committee on Wednesday endorsed 11 other ambassadorial nominations, including of Amy Gutmann to be the US Ambassador to Germany, Donald Armin Blome to be the Ambassador to Pakistan and Joe Donnelly to be the envoy to the Holy See.
+Besides Garcetti, the powerful Senate Foreign Relations Committee on Wednesday endorsed 11 other ambassadorial nominations, including Amy Gutmann to be the US Ambassador to Germany, Donald Armin Blome to be the Ambassador to Pakistan, and Joe Donnelly to be the envoy to the Holy See.

 The nominations now move to the Senate floor for a final confirmation vote.